mattermost/mattermost-plugin-ai/README.md

 ## Background

-The Mattermost AI Copilot Plugin adds functionality for local (self-hosted) and third-party (vendor-hosted) LLMs within Mattermost v9.6 and above.
+The Mattermost Copilot Plugin adds functionality for local (self-hosted) and third-party (vendor-hosted) LLMs within Mattermost v9.6 and above.
 This plugin is currently experimental.

 Contributions and suggestions are welcome.
 See the [Contributing](#contributing) section for more details!